VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 > 5) Switchable "user profiles" instead of "user accounts", which are an artifact of giant shared computer systems.
 User profile just contains personalized settings and can be located anywhere, including removable media so you can take yours to other computers.
 If you want to keep things safe from others, encrypt them.
 Otherwise there are no permissions except those applied to applications themselves.

 ## Accessing Information Sucks

+[TODO] https://readhacker.news/s/4ymEz (Programs are a prison: Rethinking the building blocks of computing interfaces)

 ### Local Backups By Default